 - Divide the crown depth by your answer above

 When determining the ideal crown angle, the general formula is that the higher the diamond crown, the greater its crown angle.
 As you shall observe, most diamonds have crown angles ranging from 25° to 35°.

 If the crown angle is shallower than 25°, the diamond may look brighter.
 However, such stones are more prone to chipping as compared to those with higher crown angles.
 To prevent damage, you may need to set diamonds with shallower crown angles in mountings that protect the girdle area.
 A perfect setting for such diamonds is the bezel settings.
 Alternatively, you may consider other mounting options where the diamond is less susceptible to damage; examples include pendants and earrings.

 On the other hand, diamonds with higher crown angles are considered stronger and less prone to chipping.
 Such stones are excellent both in jewelry and as loose diamonds.
 But one notable drawback to steeper crown angles is that they make the diamond look unsmooth, adversely impacting its fire and brilliance.

-To arrive at the ideal crown angle, you would first need to contemplate the diamond’s pavilion angle.
-Ideal pavilion angles usually range from 40.6 to 41 degrees—this is the range within which a diamond handles light optimally.
-Shallower crown angles should correspond with steeper pavilion angles and vice versa.
+To arrive at the ideal crown angle, you would first need to contemplate upon the diamond’s pavilion angle.
+Ideal pavilion angles usually range from 40.6 to 41 degrees - this is the range within which a diamond handles light optimally.
+Shallower crown angles should correspond with steeper pavilion angles, and vice versa.

-As for the crown angle, always insist on an angle closer to 34° if you’re looking for more brilliance and an angle closer to 35° if more fire is what you are seeking.
+As for the crown angle, always insist on an angle closer to 34° if you’re looking for more brilliance and an angle closer to 35° for if more fire is what you are seeking for.
 Based on the relationship between crown angles and pavilion angles, the crown angle of 34° will be ideal if you match it with a steeper pavilion angle, say, 41°.